MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 - [Restore SharePoint with DPM](#restore-sharepoint-data)

-For information about troubleshooting, see [Troubleshooting SharePoint and DPM](https://techcommunity.microsoft.com/t5/system-center-blog/backing-up-sharepoint-with-data-protection-manager-and/ba-p/350563).
+For information about troubleshooting, see [Troubleshoot SharePoint and DPM](https://techcommunity.microsoft.com/t5/system-center-blog/backing-up-sharepoint-with-data-protection-manager-and/ba-p/350563).

 ## Prerequisites and limitations

-Before you back up and recover SharePoint data with DPM, consider these limitations and ensure you meet these prerequisites:

 - For a list of supported SharePoint versions and the DPM versions required to back them up, see [What can DPM back up?](dpm-protection-matrix.md).